Are you a big believer

 And unless you’re an M.D. yourself, do you really have the background to separate the good science from the hype?

-That’s where the University of California, Berkeley Wellness Reports can help save you time and money while improving your health.
+That’s where the University of California, Berkeley White Paper can help save you time and money while improving your health.

-Our editorial advisors, all M.D.s or Ph.D.s with impressive credentials in their specialties, conduct an exhaustive search of the medical literature on a particular topic-in this case, dietary supplements.
+Our editorial advisors, all M.D.s or Ph.D.s with impressive credentials in their specialties, conduct an exhaustive search of the medical literature on a particular topic—in this case, vitamins and other supplements.

 Next, our editors painstakingly convert medical jargon, formulas, and statistics into clear, plain English.

-You’ll find it fascinating reading-and useful.
-Our experts tell you exactly what you need to know about the particular dietary supplement you’re thinking of taking … plus, how to apply key research findings to improve and maintain your own health.
+You’ll find it fascinating reading—and useful.
+Our experts tell you exactly what you need to know about the particular vitamins and supplements you’re thinking of taking … plus, how to apply key research findings to improve and maintain your own health.

-Here’s just a sampling of what you’ll discover in the 2019 Dietary Supplements Wellness Report:
+Here’s just a sampling of what you’ll discover in 2020 Vitamins and Other Supplements: